llmang/llmango/README.md

 - Nested if statements are not supported (will be treated as text)
 - Malformed if statements will remain unchanged in the output
 - Unmatched variable names will remain as `{{variableName}}` in the output
-- If statements are processed first, then variable replacements
+- If statements are processed first, then variable replacements and message insertions
 - Else statements (`{{:else}}`) are functional but not fully tested.

 ## Optional Frontend UI Setup